rapharbk/LearningPython/README.md

 Day 7 marked the completion of the beginner's course, instilling a strong comprehension of Python fundamentals.
 I acknowledged the necessity of practical application and planned to invent my own projects.
 I also expressed a desire to continue learning through intermediate and advanced Python videos.

-Throughout my Python learning journey, I demonstrated dedication, problem-solving skills, and adaptability.
+Throughout my Python learning journey.
 I remain eager to expand my knowledge and apply Python in practical scenarios.